 A big thanks to everyone who completed the TERN feedback survey and the NCRIS user satisfaction survey, two important assessments of our progress towards delivering world’s best research infrastructure.
 Here we share a quick summary of some of the results.

-As we celebrate our 10th anniversary, it’s pertinent to kick off our survey summary with a view to the next decade of NCRIS-enabled TERN research infrastructure.
+As we celebrate our 10th anniversary, it’s pertinent to kick off our survey summary with a view to the next decade of NCRIS-enabled TERN environment monitoring research infrastructure.
 To help guide future investments, we asked you to tell us the key scientific issues, key technologies or major applications to be addressed using TERN infrastructure.

 In the midst of extinction and climate crises, it’s not surprising to see the themes of biodiversity, long-term monitoring, vegetation, soil and environmental modelling rising to the top.